passiv/snaptrade-sdks/docs/webhooks.md

 ## CONNECTION_ATTEMPTED

-Created when a user a user attempts to make a brokerage connection, will also report the result of the attempt.
+Sent when a user a user attempts to make a brokerage connection, will also report the result of the attempt.

 Example payload is below: